Export rates explained

 Flux export rates

-Flux is now legacy context for existing customers, not a normal current option for new signups.
-It used time bands that rewarded exporting during the evening peak and importing or charging at cheaper times.
+Flux is Octopus’s manual solar-and-battery import/export tariff.
+It uses time bands that reward exporting during the evening peak and importing or charging at cheaper times.

 That peak-window structure was the main attraction.
 Between 4pm and 7pm, when national demand is usually higher, Flux paid more for units pushed back to the grid.
 That rewarded battery owners who could store daytime solar generation and release it later.

 Intelligent Octopus Flux is different from standard Flux.
-It uses Octopus-controlled battery optimisation for supported battery brands, and the current Octopus page still has a live eligibility flow for households with solar panels and a compatible battery.
-Treat it as a specialist current option to verify, not as a simple replacement for standard Flux or as a tariff every battery owner can join.
+It uses Octopus-controlled battery optimisation for supported battery brands, and Octopus currently says it is temporarily unavailable while energy prices are volatile.
+Treat it as a specialist option to recheck when it reopens, not as a simple replacement for standard Flux or as a tariff every battery owner can join.

 How export is measured

 Accurate export measurement matters because it determines what you get paid.
+Inverter, battery and solar-app dashboards can help you understand what happened, but the export payment should be reconciled against meter evidence, export MPAN setup and the tariff terms.
 There are two methods:

 Smart meter with export MPAN: This is the usual route for actual export payments.
 Your smart meter records export readings, and your supplier uses those readings for payment.
 You need a separate export MPAN registered for export.
 Octopus says it applies to the DNO for this during the Outgoing setup process, and the DNO stage can take one to four weeks.
+MPAN enrolment and smart-meter connection then still need to finish before Octopus can pull export consumption automatically.
 Almost all SMETS2 meters and most SMETS1 meters should be able to provide the export data Octopus needs, but check if your meter history is messy or if you have recently switched supplier.

 Deemed export: Some older arrangements estimate export instead of measuring it directly.
 A common deemed-export assumption is 50% of generation, but the real result can be very different.
 If you’re out all day and actually export most of your generation, deemed export can underpay you.
 If you work from home and self-consume most of it, deemed export may be more favourable than your actual exported volume.
 For new export decisions, measured export is usually the cleaner setup.